deepomicslab/CoMBCR/README.md

 ```
 pip3 install CoMBCR
 ```
-Then, install the default pre-trained encoder (The code only need to be executed once when install CoMBCR):
+Then, install the default pre-trained encoder (The code only needs to be executed once when installing CoMBCR):
 ```
 from CoMBCR.utils import download_BCRencoder
 download_BCRencoder()
 ```
 ## Tutorial
-Considering the computational resources and the performance, the current CoMBCR uses a heavy chain.
+Considering the computational cost and the performance, the current CoMBCR uses a heavy chain.
 We provide a [tutorial](./tutorial.ipynb) for the usage of CoMBCR.
 The following usage section is for the current version of CoMBCR.

 If you want to use the paired chains, please directly refer to [tutorial_pair](./tutorial_pair.ipynb).
 Kindly note that the paired chains will cost double the computational resources, and the performance won't increase significantly according to the current tested outcomes.